-The modeling of the statistical relationship between $X$ and $Y$ through representation (\ref{eq:eform2}) or representation (\ref{eq:Y form}) is not innocuous.
-In particular, with $f_{e}$ denoting the PDF of $e$, the definition of the conditional PDF of $Y$ given $X$ according to the indirect approach (\ref{eq:eform2}),
+The difference between modeling the statistical relationship between $Y$ and $X$ according to (\ref{eq:eform2}) or (\ref{eq:Y form}) is not innocuous.
+With $f_{e}$ denoting the PDF of $e$, the definition of the conditional PDF of $Y$ given $X$ implied by the indirect approach (\ref{eq:eform2}),

 involves the inverse function of the modeling object $H$.
-In general this inverse function does not have a closed-form expression, except for some simple cases like the location model $H(X,e)\equiv X'\beta+\sigma e$ with $\sigma>0$, and the location-scale model $H(X,e)\equiv X'\beta_{1}+(X'\beta_{2})e$ with $X'\beta_{2}>0$.
-Furthermore, expression (\ref{eq:dens_eform}) gives rise to a nonconcave likelihood for even the simplest specifications of $H$ and $F_{e}$, including the location and location-scale models with Gaussian $e$ (\citealp{Owen:2007}; \citealp{SS:2018b}).
+In general this inverse function does not have a closed-form expression, except for some simple cases like the location-scale model $H(X,e)\equiv X'\beta_{1}+(X'\beta_{2})e$ with $X'\beta_{2}>0$.
+Furthermore, expression (\ref{eq:dens_eform}) gives rise to a nonconcave likelihood for even the simplest specifications of $H$ and $F_{e}$, including the location and location-scale models with Gaussian $e$ (\citet{Owen:2007}, \citet{SS:2018b}).
 In contrast, a major advantage of representation (\ref{eq:Y form}) is that the corresponding expression for $f_{Y|X}(Y|X)$ circumvents the inversion step since

 This formulation allows for the direct specification of flexible models for $g(Y,X)$ that are characterized by a concave likelihood.
-Hence, considerable computational advantages accrue in estimation when $e=g(Y,X)$ can be computed in closed-form, as further demonstrated by the duality analysis in Section \ref{thm:Thm6}.
-Moreover, we show in the next section that this formulation allows for the characterization of well-defined representations for $F_{Y|X}(Y|X)$ under misspecification.
+Hence, considerable computational advantages accrue in estimation when $e=g(Y,X)$ can be computed in closed-form, as further demonstrated by the duality analysis in Section \ref{sec:Section5}.
+This formulation also leads to well-defined representations for $F_{Y|X}(Y|X)$ under misspecification.